-- The occupier of premises must grant the Municipality access for collecting and removing refuse and must ensure that nothing obstructs or hinders the refuse collectors in the rendering of their service. - Where, in the opinion of the Municipality, the collection or removal of refuse is likely to result in damage to the premises or municipal property or injury to refuse collectors or any other person, the Municipality may suspend the service and require the owner or occupier to take measures to rectify the shortcomings where after the service will resume.
+- Only authorised officials of the Municipality or its service providers clearly identifiable as such may require entry to your property. - We will give a consumer notice if an authorised official needs to gain entry to your property to do an inspection or an investigation and such person may request information as needed to perform his duties. - An authorised official has the power of entry without prior notice in case of an emergency such as suspected environmental pollution. - Where, in the opinion of the Municipality, the collection or removal of refuse is likely to result in damage to the premises or municipal property or injury to refuse collectors or any other person, the Municipality may suspend the service and require the owner or occupier to take measures to rectify the shortcomings where after the service will resume.